-The Company's Founder and the Insiders will be entitled to registration rights pursuant to a registration rights agreement signed on September 23, 2021.
+On September 23, 2021, the Company entered into a registration rights agreement with its Founder and Insiders.
 These holders will be entitled to make up to two demands, excluding short form registration demands, that the Company register such securities for sale under the Securities Act.
 In addition, these holders will have "piggy-back" registration rights to include their securities in other registration statements filed by the Company.
 The Company will bear the expenses incurred in connection with the filing of any such registration statements.
 There will be no penalties associated with delays in registering the securities under the registration rights agreement.